Home » Funded projects »

 “The funding has allowed scientists from diverse fields to come together in this project with a common goal of doing some truly innovative research that will advance the field.
 By improving the benefits of human pancreas cell transplants, and in time transplants using stem cells, we hope to contribute towards a future where people with type 1 diabetes can live a life free from insulin injections.”

-Professor Shanta Persaud and Dr Aileen King’s Beta Cell Therapy Programme Grant project
+Professor Shanta Persaud and Professor Aileen King’s Beta Cell Therapy Programme Grant project

 People with type 1 diabetes rely on insulin injections or pumps to replace what the immune system has destroyed.
 While insulin therapy is lifesaving, current insulins don’t come close to the minute-to-minute adjustments that beta cells make to manage blood sugar levels.